 New Britain Rock Cats 2, Harrisburg Senators 6

 Alex Meyer was back on the mound for the Rock Cats.
 He threw five scoreless innings in this game.
-Unfortunately, he pitched six innings and the third inning didnít go so well.
+Unfortunately, he pitched six innings and the third of the six didn’t go so well.
 He gave up four runs in that frame.
 Overall, he gave up four runs on five hits and three walks.
 He struck out eight.
-As impressive in the development process, Meyer did not allow a base runner following the third inning.
+On the bright side, Meyer did not allow a base runner following the third inning.
 Jose Gonzalez came on for the Rock Cats and gave up two runs on four hits in 1.2 innings.
 Michael Tonkin came on and got the final four outs.

-The Rock Cats bats didnít show up in this game.
+The Rock Cats bats didn’t show up in this game.
 They managed just four hits.
 Curt Smith went 1-2 and walked once.